LIFE INSURANCE

 Life insurance can provide your loved ones with financial protection if the policyholder passes away.
-Life insurance provides money to the policyholder’s beneficiary or beneficiaries, so a family can avoid financial hardship and cover expenses when a policyholder dies.
+Life insurance pays out a financial sum to the policyholder’s named beneficiary or beneficiaries, so that family can cover expenses when a policyholder passes away and avoid financial strife.

 A life insurance policy can provide your family with the peace of mind that no matter what happens, you’re financially protected.
 Here’s why you, your spouse and/or your partner might consider getting a life insurance policy.